 The Mokelumne River watershed — the homeland of the Plains Miwok — in proximity with the currently existing Lodi AVA (on left)

-The Plains Miwok occupied the area, according to Ralph A. Clark (Lodi—Images of America), that the first European blooded settlers found to be "an abundant paradise."
-This was a lush riparian environment dominated by grasslands and oaks, located in the vicinity of the Cosumnes, Mokelumne and Calaveras Rivers, sandwiched between the foothills of the Sierra Nevada mountain range to the east and the freshwater marshland of the Sacramento-San Joaquin River Delta to the west.
+The Plains Miwok occupied the area, according to Ralph A. Clark (Lodi—Images of America), which the first European-blooded settlers found to be "an abundant paradise."
+This was a lush riparian environment dominated by grasslands and oaks, located in the vicinity of the Cosumnes, Mokelumne, and Calaveras Rivers, sandwiched between the foothills of the Sierra Nevada mountain range to the east and the freshwater marshland of the Sacramento-San Joaquin River Delta to the west.

-Information about how long the Miwok populations lived in California is sketchy.
+Information about how long the Miwok population lived in California is sketchy.
 Some still date the settlements back to the migrations from Asia approximately 20,000 years ago, coming over a Bering Strait Bridge.
 Other sources say the Miwok were descendants of Siberians who arrived about 3,000 years ago by sea.
-It is well documented that, at the end of the 1700s, the Miwok were living in small groups or tribes in numerous established communites.
+It is well documented that, at the end of the 1700s, the Miwok were living in small groups or tribes in numerous established communities.
 Evidently, domesticated dogs were common companions.
-Otherwise, they lived without any centralized governance (no politicians!), and didn't seem to need any.
+Otherwise, they lived without any centralized governance (no politicians!) and didn't seem to need any.